phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We started with a simple model with a configuration of pitch and power as input and \SI{800}{ms} of context, giving us $80\cdot 2 = 160$ input dimensions, hidden layers of 100 $\rightarrow$ 50 feed forward neurons.
 We trained this using many different gradient descent methods such as stochastic gradient descent (SGD), SGD with momentum, Nesterov momentum, Adadelta and Adam, each with fixed learning rates to start.
 The momentum methods add a speed variable to the descent.
 This can be interpreted similar to its physical name giver.
 Imagine a ball rolling down a mountain slope, for each time period, it keeps it's previous momentum and is thus able to jump over small dents in the ground (local minima).
 In our case, momentum worsened the results, so we stayed with SGD and Adam.

 We tried different weight initialization methods.
-Initializing all weights with zero gave significantly worse results than random initialization, so we stayed with the Lasagne default of Glorot uniform initialization, which uses uniformly distributed random values, with the maximum value scaled so it makes statistical sense with the used layer dimension [@glorot_understanding_2010].
+Initializing all weights with zero gave significantly worse results than random initialization, so we stayed with the Lasagne default of Glorot uniform initialization, which uses uniformly distributed random values, with the maximum value scaled so the variance of each layer's outputs is the same as its inputs [@glorot_understanding_2010].
 Another method to use would be layer-wise denoising autoencoder pretraining.
 With this method, the initial weights are created by training the layers individually to reproduce the input data with some dropout.
 The first layer is trained on its own, the second layer is trained with the first layer before it but fixed and so on.
 We did not try this, but it might give good results for this use case, especially for deeper networks with vanishing gradients.

-We compared online prediction and offline "prediction", where offline prediction got \SI{400}{ms} of past audio and \SI{400}{ms} of future audio from the onset of the backchannel utterance, and online prediction got \SI{800}{ms} of past audio.
+We compared online prediction and offline "prediction", where offline prediction had \SI{400}{ms} of past audio and \SI{400}{ms} of future audio available from the onset of the backchannel utterance, and online prediction got \SI{800}{ms} of past audio.
 Offline prediction gave 18% better results, but of course we are more interested in online prediction.

-## Recurrent Neural Networks
+### Recurrent Neural Networks

 The first LSTM we tested by simply replacing the feed forward layers with LSTM layers immediately improved the results by 16% without any further adjustments.
 We kept the default configuration of using "Peepholes" [@gers_learning_2003] and used only forward facing layers (connections from past to future).
-But this showed the issues with a fixed learning rate, as the gradient regularily exploded after every 10 to 15 epochs, as can be seen in @fig:exploding.
+But this showed the issues with a fixed learning rate, as the loss regularily exploded after every 10 to 15 epochs, as can be seen in @fig:exploding.
 When adding FFV, increasing the input dimension per time frame from 2 to 9, SGD stopped working at all (everything became NaN) without manually tuning the learning rate.
 One solution to this would be to use a scheduler.
 A scheduler automatically adjusts the learning rate depending on some condition.
 An example is simple exponential decay, which exponentially decreases the initial learning rate with a fixed factor.
 Another method is newbob scheduling, which exponentially decreases the learning rate when the validation error stops decreasing or only decreases very little.
 These schedulers need parameter tuning, making them hard to use without a lot of experimenting.

 ![Anomalies while training an LSTM network with a fixed learning rate.
 Shown is the training loss over epochs.](img/20170208233441.png){#fig:exploding}